Mr-Ples/command-palette.yazi/README.md

 ## Requirements

 - For fzf mode: `fzf` must be installed and available in PATH
+- Keymap files must be in the compatible format shown above

+## Troubleshooting

+If commands aren't being detected:
+1. Check that your keymap file follows the exact format shown above
+2. Ensure the file is located in `~/.config/yazi/` or `~/.config/yazi/plugins/`
+3. Verify that each keymap entry has `on`, `run`, and `desc` fields
+4. The parser looks for `[[manager.prepend_keymap]]` sections specifically